jackdobinson/aopp_obs_toolchain/USAGE.md

 where N is the number of dimensions, f_i is the FITS/FOTRAN axis number, p_i is the Python/C axis number.

+The upshot is that even though both FITS and Python label the axes of an array from left-to-right, (the "leftmost" axis being 0 for python, 1 for FITS), the ordering of the data in memory means that when reading a FITS array in Python, the axes are reversed.

 Example:
 ```